snmendoza01/InfoSys_Hackathon/README.md

 jupyter-lab
 ```

-You can the run the notebook (make sure you select the mcp_env kernel in jupyter lab).
+You can the run the notebooks (make sure you select the mcp_env kernel in jupyter lab).